 Investment is a term that seizes the attention of even the least business-minded person in a room.
 When we hear the term, many of us imagine dollar signs, remember our Economics 101 professor, or picture Scrooge McDuck swimming through his sea of gold coins.
+(Click here to see Northern Michigan's finest collection of vacation rentals)

 In real estate, we toss this term around often.
 When someone purchases a home, REALTORS® like to communicate every benefit that comes from owning a home.
 And since real estate investing is such a desirable option in the Northern Michigan market, we find no reason to hold back our enthusiasm about the opportunities we see.
+(Click here to see all Northern Michigan Waterfront Lifestyle Homes for Sale)

 Investment sparks a lot to think about for a family.
 While you weigh your options about whether to purchase a house or to throw all your extra cash into the stock market, here are five reasons we think real estate investment in Northern Michigan is the preferred way to go: